marzukia/blog/content/post/fedora32-vfio.md

     - 2TB HD
 {{< /highlight >}}

-For my Windows VM, I used a dedicated SSH as its storage volume, and mounted it raw rather than using a virtual disk.
+For my Windows VM, I used a dedicated SSD as its storage volume, and mounted it raw rather than using a virtual disk.
 This is to improve the performance of the VM.

 # But...
 How?